Song of China: Background

 Song of China was made by Lianhua Film Company, one of the biggest studios in Shanghai in the early 1930s.
 They didn’t just want to make entertaining movies—they wanted something with meaning.
+The company's founding motto was "Promote art; spread culture; propagate education for the people; save national industry," reflecting its ambition to use cinema for social and national renewal.
 Lianhua had a reputation for bringing in talented filmmakers and making films that touched on issues like family, society, even poverty.
 The film was directed by Fei Mu and Luo Mingyou.
 Fei Mu later became famous for Spring in a Small Town (1948), which film critics now call one of the greatest Chinese films ever.
 Even before that, Fei’s early films—including Song of China—show he was interested in how cinema could explore emotional ties and traditional values.

 Luo Mingyou was more than a co-director—he also ran Lianhua as its founder and general manager.
+A Protestant and son of a wealthy businessman, Luo was connected to Guomindang (Chinese Nationalist Party) circles and, by 1930, already owned over twenty cinemas before moving into production.
 He believed cinema could help shape society, and built Lianhua into a big studio, even buying smaller studios across Shanghai and Hong Kong to do it.
+The company's structure, integrating production, distribution, and exhibition in a national network, was directly inspired by the Hollywood studio model.

 All that matters, because when Song of China came out in 1935, it felt different from some of Lianhua’s other work—it was quieter, traditional, more about family and duty.
+The film closely aligned with ideals of Chiang Kai-shek's New Life Movement, promoting Confucian values such as filial piety ("老吾老及人之老，幼吾幼及人之幼") as the moral foundation of the nation.
 It happened to match what the New Life Movement was going for, so while it wasn’t officially propaganda, it fit right in with what public culture was pushing at the time.

+Production and directorial style

+Song of China was produced by the Lianhua Film Company and co-directed by Fei Mu (sometimes credited as assistant director) and studio founder of Luo Mingyou.
+As Fei Mu's earliest surviving feature film, it represents an important early work in which the director began developing his distinctive lyrical and ethically oriented style.

+Thematic analysis

+Scholar Wei Liu analyzes how Song of China spatializes Confucian morality through contrasting chronotypes: the space of propriety (embodied by the grandfather and the rural model community), the space of misconduct (represented by the urbanized younger generation), and the liminal space of moral transformation.
+This spatial construction extends Confucian ethical values from the individual and family to the larger society.